 When it comes to eating well and cooking healthy meals, whole wheat flour is often favored over white flour.
-Cup for cup, both whole wheat flour and white flour contain around 400 calories.
-However, there is good reason for choosing whole wheat over processed white flour—whole wheat flour hasn't been stripped of the nutrients and fiber that's naturally found in wheat, so it offers more nutrition than its counterpart.
+Cup for cup, both whole wheat flour, and white flour contain around 400 calories.
+However, there is a good reason for choosing whole wheat over processed white flour—whole wheat flour hasn't been stripped of the nutrients and fiber that's naturally found in wheat, so it offers more nutrition than its counterpart.

 White flour goes through a process where it loses its natural nutrients.
 Because of this, it's oftentimes enriched with added nutrients after processing.
-While this is a step in the right direction, the nutrients aren't in their natural form, nor at the level you'll find in whole wheat flour.
+While this is a step in the right direction, the nutrients aren't in their natural form, nor at the level, you'll find in whole wheat flour.

-Whole Wheat Vs. White Flour
+Whole Wheat Flour vs. White Flour

 One of the main differences between whole wheat and white flour is the fiber content.
 Whole wheat flour naturally has the level of fiber found in wheat, while most of the fiber has been removed from white flour during processing.
 Fiber is an important part of your diet, as it prevents constipation, helps control blood sugar, wards off heart disease, and even assists in weight-loss management.